 You can use either of the two terms you desire, although you might want to tailor your terminology depending on your crowd.

-For instance, much military personnel or true firearm enthusiasts will prefer the term suppressor, since it more accurately reflects the function of the attachment and teams more legitimate in their eyes.
+For instance, many military personnel or true firearm enthusiasts will prefer the term suppressor, since it more accurately reflects the function of the attachment and teams more legitimate in their eyes.

 Casual hunters or shooting range visitors will often call the attachments by their Hollywood-style moniker, silencer, to the general derision of their more knowledgeable friends and family.